EXCLUSIVE-Hedge fund Third Point targets British insurer Prudential -sources

 Third Point, which specializes in shareholder activism and is run by Daniel Loeb, will ask the 332-year old London-based company to separate its Asia business from its U.S. business, the sources said.

-The New York-based hedge fund believes Prudential's stock will benefit if it no longer runs its crown jewel Asia business and its U.S. business, Jackson National Life, out of one holding company in Britain, the sources added.
-Third Point believes the existing structure is too complex, according to the sources.
+The New York-based hedge fund believes Prudential's stock will benefit if it stops running its crown jewel Asia business and its U.S. business, Jackson National Life, out of one holding company in Britain, the sources added.
+Third Point believes the current structure is convoluted, resulting in a "complexity discount" in the eyes of investors, one of the sources added.

+Third Point will argue that some of the benefits of a split would include cost cuts at Prudential's British holding company and better management of the U.S. and Asia businesses, the sources said.

 The sources asked not to be identified ahead of Third Point's investment in Prudential being made public.
 Prudential did not immediately respond to a request for comment.